 GWEN IFILL served as moderator and managing editor of “Washington Week” and co-anchor and managing editor of “PBS NewsHour” until her death in November 2016.

-Gwen reports on a wide range of issues from foreign affairs to U.S. politics and policies interviewing national and international newsmakers.
-She has covered seven Presidential campaigns and moderated two vice presidential debates -- in 2004 the debate between Republican Dick Cheney and Democrat John Edwards and in 2008 the debate between Democratic Senator Joe Biden and Republican Governor Sarah Palin.
+Gwen reported on a wide range of issues from foreign affairs to U.S. politics and policies interviewing national and international newsmakers.
+She covered seven presidential campaigns and moderated two vice presidential debates -- in 2004 the debate between Republican Dick Cheney and Democrat John Edwards and in 2008 the debate between Democrat Joe Biden and Republican Sarah Palin.

-Each week on “Washington Week,” Gwen leads a robust roundtable discussion with award-winning journalists who provide reporting and analysis of the major stories emanating from the nation’s capital.
+Each week on “Washington Week,” Gwen led a robust roundtable discussion with award-winning journalists who provided reporting and analysis of the major stories emanating from the nation’s capital.
 Now in its 50th year on the air, “Washington Week” is the longest-running prime-time news and public affairs program on television.

 Gwen led numerous public conversations and town halls exploring issues facing the country.
 In June 2016, she moderated a town meeting in Elkhart, Indiana, with President Obama, exploring voters’ choices.
 In September 2015, she moderated “America After Charleston,” examining the issues propelled into public discourse after a white gunman shot and killed nine African-American parishioners in Charleston, South Carolina’s Emanuel African Methodist Episcopal Church in June 2015.
 In September 2014, she moderated “America After Ferguson,” discussing the many issues facing communities in the wake of Michael Brown’s death in Ferguson, Missouri.